Aruna-Hewapathirane/free-pascal-and-lazarus-cookbook/docs/docs/basics/overview.md

-# Core Tasks
+# Overview

-This section has recipes for doing core tasks using Free Pascal and Lazarus.

-Choose a topic from the left sidebar.
+This section contains the basics of Free Pascal; fundamental tasks to perform other core tasks in programming.